deltafi/deltafi/CHANGELOG/unreleased/245-update-docs-for-tls-configuration.md

 -

 ### Changed
-- Documenation for intial install to include enabling tls in kubernetes
+- Documentation for initial install to include enabling tls in kubernetes

 ### Fixed
 -